 The Checkpoint code was ‘right down to the metal’, bypassing not only normal DASD Access Methods but even EXCP/XDAP processing.
 I wrote my own CCWs, including switching tracks and cylinders; did my own SIO/TESTIO.
 It locked the system every 5 minutes for less than 2 seconds (under VM – never timed it running native).

-In three days, I designed the system, coded 10 modules (in Assembler language), keypunched the lot and assembled them.
+I designed the system, coded 10 modules (in Assembler language), keypunched the lot and assembled them.
 I ran a test using the three test modules to exercise my seven modules.
 All ten of the modules worked perfectly on the first try and never required changes.
+I did all this in three days.

 It took IBM weeks to get their module working (and we had to hold their hand).
 The system went live in record time and worked flawlessly until the functionality was folded into another system under development.